microsoft/rpmoci/README.md

 rpmoci features:

  - **deterministic** rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and can produce reproducible images with identical digests.
- - **unprivileged** rpmoci can build images in environments without access to a container runtime, and without root access (this relies on the user being able to create [user namespaces](https://www.man7.org/linux/man-pages/man7/user_namespaces.7.html))
+ - **unprivileged** rpmoci can build images in environments without access to a container runtime, and can also run in a user namespace.
  - **small** rpmoci images are built solely from the RPMs you request and their dependencies, so don't contain unnecessary dependencies.

 rpmoci is a good fit for containerizing applications - you package your application as an RPM, and then use rpmoci to build a minimal container image from that RPM.